-Powerful identity and access (IAM) models of public cloud providers like AWS, Azure, and GCP, enable the deployment of applications and data with far greater protection than what is possible in traditional data centers.
+Powerful identity and access management (IAM) models of public cloud providers like AWS, Microsoft Azure, and Google Cloud Platform, enable the deployment of applications and data with far greater protection than what is possible in traditional data centers.
 However, these IAM solutions are not without risk when used incorrectly, and the risk is very different (and sometimes much greater) than old-world enterprise IAM.

 We’re going to explore the history of Identity Management and examine how it has evolved and improved over the years.
 With the advent of cloud, the nature of identity has experienced a significant evolution.
 Not only has the approach to identity changed but the way our organizations and teams approach identity needs to undergo a fundamental change.

-Let’s begin our journey by defining what Identity management is and why it’s essential for anyone with an online presence – either personal, professional, or both.
-We’ll wrap it up with a discussion about current trends, including identity management in the cloud, and offer suggestions on how to support the necessary changes to maximize security and maintain ease.
+Let’s begin our journey by defining what Identity and Access Management is and why it’s essential for anyone with an online presence – either personal, professional, or both.
+We’ll wrap it up with a discussion about current trends, including identity management in the public cloud, and offer suggestions on how to support the necessary changes to maximize data security and maintain ease.

 The Importance of Identity